mganjoo/alisha-and-milind-wedding/website/src/events/sangeet.md

 preEvent: false
 location: Inspire Ballroom, San Mateo Marriott
 locationUrl: https://goo.gl/maps/2PnhXrqWcrBB2snc8
-attire: Indian festive or smart casual
+attire: Indian festive or Western semi-formal
 ---

 The Sangeet is all about music, dance, performances by friends and family,